 9) Don’t Forget SEO

 While advertising brings in more immediate results, search engine optimization (SEO) brings in organic traffic that is free.
 The only problem is that it takes a while to earn search engine rankings.
-You’ll need to put in the work over time consistently, and then you’ll start to see results.
+You’ll need to put in the consistent work, over a period time, then you’ll start to see results.

 10) The Ultimate Tip: Hire Help